-Eve’s at the Garden recipe for Egg’s Benedict
+Eve’s at the Garden recipe for Eggs Benedict

 We personally believe in the importance of having an ample amount of simmering acidulated water – at least three quarts for a small batch of eggs.
 It is also helpful to swirl the water (just before placing eggs into the water), creating a whirlpool effect.

-This may be heresy, but can you make any suggestions for a healthier version of hollandaise?
+This may be heresy, but can you make any suggestions for a healthier version of Hollandaise?

 If a substitution had to be made, a lemon-pepper vinaigrette would work well.
 Otherwise, there is no substitute for the flavor that butter lends to a beni …